JUB-Yoush/personal-site/src/routes/blog/oop-1.md

 - Prefer dependency injection over abstraction.
 - Keep all inheritable classes abstract.
 - Never use grandparent classes, keep all abstraction only one level.
-- Use Abstraction when child classes implement a lot more behavior than the abstract parent (and you want references to specific members).
+- Use abstraction when child classes implement a lot more behavior than the abstract parent (and you want references to specific members).
 - If the abstract parent implements most of the behavior, use a function pointer for any polymorphic behavior.

 ## OOP: The bottom line